munificent/craftinginterpreters/book/chunks-of-bytecode.md

 name="side">simplest</span> approach I could come up with, even though it's embarrassingly inefficient with memory.
 In the chunk, we store a separate array of integers that parallels the bytecode.
-Each number in the array is the line number of the corresponding byte in the bytecode.
-When a runtime error occurs, we simply look up the line number at the same index as the current instruction in the bytecode.
+Each number in the array is the line number for the corresponding byte in the bytecode.
+When a runtime error occurs, we look up the line number at the same index as the current instruction's offset in the code array.

 <aside name="side">

-This braindead does do one thing right: it keeps the line information in a *separate* array instead of interleaving it in the bytecode itself.
+This braindead encoding does do one thing right: it keeps the line information in a *separate* array instead of interleaving it in the bytecode itself.

 Since line information is only used when a runtime error occurs, we don't want it next to the bytecode, taking up precious space in the CPU cache and causing